raspberrypilearning/serene-scene/en/step_1.md

 --- collapse ---
 ---
-title: Define the challenge
----

-People find nature relaxing, so the challenge in this project is to create a serene (meaning peaceful) forest, that you can look at, listen to, and relax.

---- /collapse ---

---- collapse ---
----
-title: Discover what you will need
+title: What you will need
 ---

 ### Hardware